steglasaurous/queuebot/README.md

 1. Goto https://twitch.tv/requestobot, click on "Chat", then type `!join` to have the bot join your channel.
 2. Commands and info on how to use the bot are detailed on the requestobot's about page.
 You can find that [here](https://www.twitch.tv/requestobot/about).

+## Command List

+**!setgame** - Set the game the bot should search requests with.
+This would be the game name similar to how you'd see it on Twitch.
+Examples: **!setgame audio trip**, **!setgame spin rhythm xd**

+**!req** - Add a song request to the queue.
+Use the song title to request a song.
+If more than one song matches, you will be presented with a list of matches, and can respond with **!req #1** to select the first song, **!req #2** to select the second song, etc.

+Also note using **!req** on its own will show instructions on how to request songs, and where to find songs for the current game.

+**!oops** - Requested the wrong song?
+This removes the last song request you made.

+**!nextsong** - For broadcaster and mods only.
+Takes the next song off the top of the request queue and posts it to chat.
+This removes the song from the request queue.

+**!queue** - Shows the list of songs in the queue.
+If the queue is too long, only the top 5 songs are shown, with a count of how many additional songs there are.

+**!clear** - For broadcasters and mods only.
+This completely clears the request queue.

+**!close** - Close the queue from requests so viewers cannot add new requests to the queue.
+Note that the broadcaster and mods can still add requests even if it's closed.

+**!open** - Open the queue for requests from anyone.

+**!requestobot off** - This turns off all commands until you turn them back on with **!requestobot on**.
+This is a way of disabling the bot without removing it from your channel.

+**!requestobot on** - Enable the bot to respond to commands in your channel.

+**!getout** - Broadcaster and mods only.
+Have requestobot leave your channel.
+Once left, commands will not work until you invite the bot into your channel again.

 ## Feature Requests and Bugs

 If you have feature requests, would like to see the bot do something differently, or want to file a bug report, please